crazyh/yasi/README.md

 - Install Ansible locally
 - Download, burn and boot Arch Linux somewhere, enable SSH and get IP address
-- Run `ansible-playbook -i '<ip-address>,' site.yml` locally, answer questions and be patient
+- Run `ansible-playbook -i <ip-address>, site.yml` locally, answer questions and be patient

 Supported options (can be passed to ansible-playbook via `-e option=value` or `-e @path/to/option/file` to supress questions.
 See `man ansible-playbook` for more details):